 Stash fees and pricing

-Stash has three different monthly subscription plans starting at $1/month.
+Stash has three different monthly subscription plans starting at $3/month.

-- Beginner – $1/month.
-This plan includes a personal investment account, unlimited trades, online banking1 with access to the Stock-Back® card2, financial education, and a $1,000 life insurance policy offered through Avibra3.
+- Growth – $3/month.
+This plan includes a personal investment account, unlimited trades, online banking1 with access to the Stock-Back® card2, financial education, a tax-advantaged retirement account, and a $1,000 life insurance policy offered through Avibra3.

 - Stash+ – $9/month.
 Includes everything in Growth plus custodial accounts for up to two children.
 You’ll receive a monthly market insights report, a Stash debit card with 2x Stock-Back®,4 and a $10,000 life insurance policy through Avibra.3

 These are flat monthly fees, unlike a percentage of AUM (asset under management) that traditional brokerages charge.

 If you’ve been researching micro-investing apps, Stash fees are comparable to Acorns for the first two options Beginner and Growth.Acorns’ top tier plan is only $5/month compared to Stash’s $9/month.
 Stash’s $10,000 life insurance plan is a major difference between the two apps.

 The Stash app is known for offering a really positive user experience.
 Signing up and starting to invest is simple, takes just a few minutes, and the app walks you through it all.